disasterpiece9000/InstaMod-2.0/SettingsDocumentation.md

 **Section Name:** [SUB GROUP 1]
 * **Note:** Each subsequent group must increment the number at the end.
 If a number is skipped then the group will not be seen.

 **Description:** Groupings of subreddits and their corresponding abbreviations.
 Each key is a subreddit name and the value is it's abbreviation.
-Subreddits with the same abbreviation will have their values combined (regardless of the group subs setting).

-Ex:
+**Example:**

     [SUB GROUP 1]
     CryptoCurrency = CC